2203 Persons Who May Cite Prior Art or Written Statements [R-07.2015]

-The patent owner, or any member of the public, may submit prior art citations of patents or printed publications to the Office.
+The patent owner, or any member of the public, may submit prior art patents or printed publications and/or written statements and additional information to the Office.
 35 U.S.C.
-301 states that “Any person at any time may cite to the Office. . . .”
+301 states that “[a]ny person at any time may cite to the Office. . . .”

 “Any person” may be a corporate or governmental entity as well as an individual.

-Patent examiners should not, at their own initiative, place in a patent file or forward for placement in the patent file, any citations of prior art.
-Patent examiners are charged with the responsibility of making decisions as to patentability for the Director of the Office.
-Any activity by examiners which would appear to indicate that patent claims are not patentable, outside of those cases pending before them, is considered to be inappropriate.
+Patent examiners should not, at their own initiative, create a submission under 35 U.S.C.
+301 and place it in a patent file or forward it for placement in the patent file.
+Patent examiners are delegated by the Director with the responsibility of making decisions as to patentability.
+Any activity by examiners which would appear to indicate that patent claims are not patentable, outside of those cases pending before them, is inappropriate.